Resources

 Instead, take a snapshot of the employee data you require, and export it to a CSV spreadsheet.
 Photo files can generally stay in the same place, so long as you keep employee ID numbers the same.

-Once you’re done, you can save the changes, meaning next time you want to modify or view the chart you’ll just need to open up your org chart platform again and it will still be there.
+When you’re done, save the changes – meaning next time you want to modify or view the chart you’ll just need to open up your org chart platform again and it will still be there.

 The final step is communicating the reporting structure to the team.